vincentarelbundock/Rdatasets/doc/stevedata/rst/gss_wages.rst

       .. rubric:: Details
          :name: details

-      For further details, see https://gssdataexplorer.norc.org.
-Consult
+      For further details, see the GSS Data Explorer at the National Opinion Research Center (NORC) at the University of Chicago.
-      https://census.gov for more information about occupation codes.
+      Consult https://census.gov for more information about occupation codes.